aleLovadina/Bookshop/README.md

 ## How to install and run

 In order to use it, you need to have xampp installed.
-Once you've installed it, put the bookshop folder inside xampp in the htdocs folder.
+Once you've installed it, put the bookshop folder inside xampp in the htdocs folder
+Run Apache and MySQL on the xampp control interface.

 Then, import the database inside phpMyAdmin.